tsvetanilievdev/footballzone/README.md

 ## 📄 License

+This project is proprietary software.
+All rights reserved.

+Copyright (c) 2024 FootballZone.bg

+No part of this software may be reproduced, distributed, or transmitted without the prior written permission of the copyright holder.

+For licensing inquiries, please contact: admin@footballzone.bg

-This project is licensed under the MIT License - see the [LICENSE](../LICENSE) file for details.
+See the [LICENSE](LICENSE) file for full details.

 ---